-While other PPA contracts have not been publicly disclosed, it is believed that these prices currently represents the lowest PPA prices for solar poweand wind projects in Alberta, as the government is a counterparty with a very high credit rating and ran a highly competitive auction process.
+While other PPA contracts have not been publicly disclosed, it is likely that these prices currently represents the lowest PPA prices for solar power and wind projects in Alberta, as the government is a counterparty with a very high credit rating and ran a highly competitive auction process.

-To put the above listed PPA contract prices into context, in 2021 the all-hour average electricity price in Alberta was $102/MWh and as of August 30, 2022, the all hour average electricity price in 2022 has been $130/MWh, with current forward curves and widely used long term market forecasts projecting prices to remain above the current cost of renewable energy generation for the foreseeable future.
+To put the above listed PPA contract prices into context, in 2021 and 2022 the all-hour average electricity price in Alberta was $102/MWh and $162/MWh respectively, with current forward curves and widely used long term market forecasts projecting prices to remain above the current cost of renewable energy generation for the foreseeable future.

-Additionally, the federal government has announced that it will be raising the carbon price $15/year from $50/tonne in 2022 to $170/tonne in 2030.
-This increase will see the value of the carbon emissions reductions rising at a compound annual rate of ~17% per year, further enhancing the value to the PPA Buyer.
+Additionally, the federal government has announced that it will be raising the carbon price $15/year from the current price of $65/tonne in 2023 to $170/tonne in 2030.
+This increase will see the value of the carbon emissions reductions rising at a compound annual rate of ~15% per year, further enhancing the value to the PPA Buyer.

 As a result of strong economics for PPA transactions, PPAs with utility-scale wind and solar energy generation projects in Alberta have rapidly increased over the past two years.
-To put it into perspective, the installed generation capacity of utility-scale wind and solar energy projects in Alberta that entered into PPAs with corporations and government entities increased by over 4x in 2021 in comparison to 2020.
+To put it into perspective, the installed generation capacity of utility-scale wind and solar energy projects in Alberta that entered into PPAs with private corporations alone increased by over 6x in 2021 in comparison to 2020.

-As of August 19th, in 2022 alone, Lafarge, Pembina Pipeline, Shopify, RBC, Bullfrog Power, Scotiabank, Microsoft, MEGlobal, and the City of Edmonton have all signed PPAs with wind and solar energy projects in Alberta totaling 591MW of AC renewable energy generation capacity.
+And in 2022 alone, Lafarge, Pembina Pipeline, Shopify, RBC, Bullfrog Power, Scotiabank, Microsoft, MEGlobal, Pembina Pipeline, and the City of Edmonton have all signed PPAs with wind and solar energy projects in Alberta totaling 650MW of AC renewable energy generation capacity.